Mesh

 Numeric Traits

 Mesh provides built-in traits for arithmetic operators.
-Implement them to use +, -, *, / with your custom types:
+Implement them to use +, -, *, /, and % with your custom types:

 TraitOperatorMethod